ballandt/avmath/docs/analysis.md

 ## `Point`

 The Point class is the return type of some `Function` methods.
-It inherites from `Tuple` and defines this extra method:
+It inherites from `algebra.Tuple` and defines this extra method:

 ---
 ### Method